ULCompSoc/constitution/constitution.md

 #### 4.1.7 Other Officers

 The Society may appoint other officers at the discretion of the Committee.
 Any such additional officers are not permanent officials of the Committee and need not be appointed every year, nor replaced if the position should become vacant for any reason.
+It is the duty of the committee to appoint and resign officers but may take it to a vote at a general meeting under section 4.2.

+Some suggested officer positions are:

+- Events Officer

+- Equipment Officer

+- Programming and Technology Officer

+- First Year Representative

+### 4.1.8 Advisors
+Advisors are previous committee members or other society members that have knowledge of the society.
+Advisors aim to help the committee accomplish their goals and pass on knowledge.
+Advisors shall not have a vote on the committee.

 ### 4.2 Election of Officers